Table of Contents

-The main compound in fentanyl is an organic compound called Piperidine.
+Fentanyl is made of an organic compound called Piperidine.
 In laboratories, the chemical is manipulated to form fentanyl.
 While fentanyl is not a natural opioid, its reaction in the body mimics an opioid.
 When it enters the body, fentanyl will attach to the same pain receptors as opioids and block them.
 This creates an increase in pleasure sensations in the body, or the “euphoric” effect.

+Many times, fentanyl is produced illicitly in labs outside the U.S. and is trafficked illegally, often through the southern border.
 Illicit fentanyl is available in different forms, including liquids and powders.
-This fentanyl is produced in labs outside the U.S. and is trafficked illegally, often through the southern border.
 Powder fentanyl appears the same as other drugs and is indistinguishable when mixed with other medications.
 It is often transformed into a pill form for distribution.
 Liquid fentanyl is sold on the market as nasal sprays, eye drops, and dropped into paper or small candies in liquid form.